Saint Francis Xavier Mission (Lewis County, Washington): History

 Here and elsewhere, Blanchet used a visual device known as the "Catholic Ladder" as a means of instruction about the history of Christianity and the Catholic Church.
 There is a wooden reproduction of the Catholic ladder as part of the present-day mission.

+One of the largest changes that has impacted the Church of Saint Francis Xavier since the departure of the Franscscian Friars is the lack of clergy.
+The parish, once the hub of several other Southwest Washington missions has been reduced to one.
+Its former parishes included Sacred Heart in Winlock (closed 2016), Morton's Sacred Heart (closed 2018), Saint Agnes in Napavine (closed 1980), and St. Urban's Our Lady of the Assumption which closed in 1965.
+The Church of Saint Yves, located in Harmony, and the church of Saint Mary in Kelso are all that remain from the once large mission.
+Since 2009 the former St. Mary's has served as senior housing for the tribe.

+Building history

 There have been a series of buildings on the site.
 The first chapel was a log building erected no later than July 1839.
-It was replaced by a larger church in 1879.
-That was destroyed by fire in 1901, resulting in the loss of the parish records as well as the death of a priest, Father Van Holdebeke, who died of injuries sustained trying to salvage those records.
-A rebuilt church was destroyed by fire in 1916; a new brick church was built in 1917, but its interior burned in 1932; the present-day church is a rebuilt version of that brick church.
-There have also been several church halls, friaries, rectories etc. over the years.
+It was replaced by a larger church in 1879 which was destroyed by fire in 1901.
+The blaze resulted in the loss of the parish records as well as the death of a priest, Father Van Holdebeke, who died of injuries sustained trying to salvage those records.
+A rebuilt church was destroyed by fire in 1916.
+A new brick church was built in 1917, but its interior burned in 1932; the present-day church is a rebuilt version of the 1917 brick church.
+There have also been several church halls, friaries, and rectories existing on the grounds since its inception.